DemocracyDevelopers/raire-service/README.md

 # raire-service
 Java implementation of RAIRE

 PreReq: Java, Maven.
-This requires Java at least version 17 and has been tested with Java 18.
+This requires Java at least version 21.

-The Springboot tests in RAIREMicroserviceAPITests.java additionally require Java 17+ and libtcnative.
+The Springboot tests in RAIREMicroserviceAPITests.java additionally require libtcnative.

 ## Compiling